 This activity may contain discussion of off-label or investigational information.

 The opinions expressed in this educational activity are those of the faculty, and do not represent those of Academy, ACTHIV or American Nurses Credentialing Center’s Commission on Accreditation.
 This activity is intended as a supplement to existing knowledge, published information, and practice guidelines.
 Learners should appraise the information presented critically, and draw conclusions only after careful consideration of all available scientific information.

 This activity will discuss off-label information.

 Instructions on How to Receive Credit

 There are no fees to participate in the activity.
-Participants must register and participate in the live activity.
+Participants must review the CME/CE information, including disclosures, and view the activity.
 To receive CME/CE credit for your participation, please follow the directions at the conclusion of the program and complete the program evaluation.
 Your certificate will be distributed immediately.

 Privacy and Contact